giellalt/lang-koi/koi.md

 * * *
-<small>This (part of) documentation was generated from [../src/fst/stems/kom-rus-propernouns_newwords.lexc](http://github.com/giellalt/lang-koi/blob/main/../src/fst/stems/kom-rus-propernouns_newwords.lexc)</small>This is where new words from kpv are initially shown
+<small>This (part of) documentation was generated from [../src/fst/stems/kom-rus-propernouns_newwords.lexc](http://github.com/giellalt/lang-koi/blob/main/../src/fst/stems/kom-rus-propernouns_newwords.lexc)</small>Numerals
+Numerals in the KOMI-PERMYAK language are numbers.

 * * *
+<small>This (part of) documentation was generated from [../src/fst/stems/numerals.lexc](http://github.com/giellalt/lang-koi/blob/main/../src/fst/stems/numerals.lexc)</small>Adjectives
+Adjectives in Komi-Permyak language describe things.

+* * *
-<small>This (part of) documentation was generated from [../src/fst/stems/adverbs_newwords.lexc](http://github.com/giellalt/lang-koi/blob/main/../src/fst/stems/adverbs_newwords.lexc)</small>Pronouns
+<small>This (part of) documentation was generated from [../src/fst/stems/adjectives.lexc](http://github.com/giellalt/lang-koi/blob/main/../src/fst/stems/adjectives.lexc)</small>Pronouns
 Pronouns in KOMI PERMYAK language are references to things.

 * * *
-<small>This (part of) documentation was generated from [../src/fst/stems/pronouns.lexc](http://github.com/giellalt/lang-koi/blob/main/../src/fst/stems/pronouns.lexc)</small>Numerals
-Numerals in the KOMI-PERMYAK language are numbers.

-* * *
-<small>This (part of) documentation was generated from [../src/fst/stems/numerals.lexc](http://github.com/giellalt/lang-koi/blob/main/../src/fst/stems/numerals.lexc)</small>Nouns
+<small>This (part of) documentation was generated from [../src/fst/stems/pronouns.lexc](http://github.com/giellalt/lang-koi/blob/main/../src/fst/stems/pronouns.lexc)</small>This is where new words from kpv are initially shown
-Nouns in the Komi Permyak language are things.